Moreton-in-Marsh: Amenities

 Moreton has many buildings in characteristic Cotswold stone.
 There are two supermarkets (Aldi and the Co-Operative), two general stores (Spar and Tesco Express), and a number of antique shops, bars, cafes, hotels, inns and restaurants located down the High Street and Stow Road.
 A Caravan Club site is a short walk east on the Broadway Road (A44), past the Wellington Aviation Museum, a museum of the history of the Vickers Wellington bomber.
 Other local attractions include Batsford Arboretum near Batsford village and the onion-domed Sezincote house and gardens.

 The White Hart Royal, originally a seventeenth-century coaching inn, was occupied by King Charles I when he took shelter in the building following the Battle of Marston Moor (during the First English Civil War of 1644–1646) and supposedly left without paying his bill.

 The Bell is an eighteenth-century inn on the western side of the High Street.
 It was regularly visited by author J. R. R. Tolkien during his early years at the University of Oxford.
 The inn has been attributed as inspiration for The Prancing Pony which features in The Lord of the Rings (1954–1955).

 The 300-year-old Black Bear Inn, on the eastern side of the High Street near the Curfew Tower, has enjoyed a long association with football.
 An ex-professional footballer, landlord Jim Steele, was in the Southampton team that famously beat favourites Manchester United in the 1976 FA Cup Final.
 Chelsea legend Peter Osgood, who was also in the winning Southampton side, was a great friend of Jim and often visited the Black Bear before he died in March 2006.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Lark Stoke TV transmitter.

+The town is served by both BBC CWR and BBC Radio Gloucestershire.
+Other radio stations including Heart West, Greatest Hits Radio South West, Capital Mid-Counties, Corinium Radio and Cotswolds Radio, community based radio station.

+The town is served by the weekly local newspaper, Wilts and Gloucestershire Standard.